Publish to WeChat Mini Games

 You cannot download script files from a remote server.

-- Check if the resource is in the mini game pack if there is no cache
+- Check if the resource is in the temporary directory if it's not in cache

 - Download from a remote server if they do not exist in mini game pack